Topping1/whispercppGUI/README.md

 # whispercppGUI
 GUI for [whispercpp](https://github.com/ggerganov/whisper.cpp), a high performance C++ port of OpenAI's [whisper](https://github.com/openai/whisper)

-for this GUI to work properly, the file "main.exe" and "whisper.dll" should be copied to the same location of "whisperGUI.exe".
-Please note that "whisper.dll" only applies to whispercpp compiled with MSVC.
-For whispercpp compiled with MinGW, only "main.exe" is required.
+for this GUI to work properly, all of whispercpp files (from the oficial releases) should be copied to the same location of "whisperGUI.exe".
+Also, you need to copy a binary of ffmpeg to the same location of "whisperGUI.exe".
+In this way, you could update the program yourself manually in case the development on this repository stops.

 Not all options are implemented yet, only those that are of common use.